USDA 538 Loan Program

 Moderate or substantial rehabilitation of apartment buildings and acquisition costs when related to the rehabilitation of a building.

-Acquisition of existing buildings, when approved by the Agency, for projects that serve a special housing need; Acquisition and improvement of land on which housing will be located.
+Acquisition of existing buildings, when approved by the Agency, for projects that serve a special housing need.
+For example, acquisition and improvement of land on which housing will be located.

 Development of on-site and off-site improvements essential to the use of the property.